OpenTechConsult/connect_express_example/README.md

 ### Setting up a Connect application

 **Express** is build on top of **Connect**.
 But we can use Connect alone to build a fully functionally web app.
+We download and install Connect from the npm registry by using the following command :

+> `npm install connect@3.4.0`